-Students of the DMS AAS program must pass all General Education courses, core theory and laboratory courses, and clinical externship courses with a grade of 75% or better.
-Also, students are expected to sit and pass the SPI examination at the completion of the second Module in order to progress to Module 3 and be eligible for graduation.
+Students of the DMS AAS program must pass all General Education courses, core theory and laboratory courses, and clinical externship courses with a grade of 75% or better, or with a passing grade if a course is Pass/Fail.
+Requirements for Pass/Fail courses are outlined in each course syllabus.
+Also, students are expected to sit and pass the SPI examination at the completion of the sixth (6th) Module in order to progress to Module 7 and be eligible for graduation.